PCSX2/pcsx2/README.md

 # PCSX2

-PCSX2 is an open-source PlayStation 2 emulator.
+PCSX2 is an open-source PlayStation 2 (AKA PS2) emulator.
 Its purpose is to emulate the PS2 hardware, using a combination of MIPS CPU [Interpreters](http://en.wikipedia.org/wiki/Interpreter_\(computing\)), [Recompilers](http://en.wikipedia.org/wiki/Dynamic_recompilation) and a [Virtual Machine](http://en.wikipedia.org/wiki/Virtual_machine) which manages hardware states and PS2 system memory.
-This allows you to play PlayStation 2 games on your PC, with many additional features and benefits.
+This allows you to play PS2 games on your PC, with many additional features and benefits.

 # Project Details